 Under Section 13 of the Code of Civil Procedure, 1908 a foreign judgment becomes inconclusive and consequently unenforceable in the following circumstances:

 - where it has not been pronounced by a Court of competent jurisdiction;

 - where it has not been given on the merits of the case;

 - where it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognise the law of India in cases in which such law is applicable;

 - where the proceedings in which judgment was obtained are opposed to natural justice;

 - where it has been obtained by fraud;

 - where it sustains a claim founded on a breach of any law in force in India.

-Therefore by getting a decree in the foreign Court, the plaintiff is only avoids the inconvenience of leading evidence in the Indian Courts.
+Therefore by getting a degree in the foreign Court, the plaintiff has only avoided the inconvenience of leading evidence in the Indian Courts.